 - a particular pattern of facial features (see below)

 Signs of central nervous system abnormalities include delayed development, behavioural problems, or learning disabilities and intellectual impairment.
 For example, children with FASD may develop the ability to speak or walk later than normal.
 Behavioural problems may include hyperactivity, nervousness, anxiety, and short attention spans.

 Typical facial malformations features include short eye slits or drooping eyes, a thin upper lip, flattened cheekbones, and the absence of a distinct groove between the upper lip and nose.

-A child with FAS or FAE may be smaller for their age than normal.
+A child with FASD may be smaller for their age than normal.
 At birth, the baby may be undersized or have a small head.
 Other defects include malformation of internal organs such as the heart, liver, and kidneys.
 Visual impairment and hearing problems may also exist.